 Post-holiday cleaning can be pretty darned meditative—the inner peace that comes with zoning out and literally washing last year away.
 Reclaim your home for the New Year with higher air quality, fresher water and a sparkling clean domicile, to boot.

 If you appreciate trees so fresh y’all might share a zip code, and want the most beautiful tree for your buck, read on.
 You’re in luck—and out of the woods!—with our Christmas Tree Guide.
-Grown by the Brewer family in Shelton, our freshly cut Christmas trees look and smell spectacular—stop in and get yours today!
+Our freshly cut Christmas trees look and smell spectacular—stop in and get yours today!